TECHTechnology Tips

 5) Power and Cooling

-Your hardware requires adequate power, cooling, and humidity for functioning optimally.
+Your hardware requires adequate power, cooling, and humidity to function optimally.
 So,

 your service provider should meet the recommended range for each of these.

-Cooling: Cooling is a crucial aspect of data center management, as overheating leads to
+Cooling: Cooling is a crucial aspect of data centre management, as overheating often leads to equipment failure.
+Your colocation provider should have employed best practices

 for optimal cooling.